Chirishman/chirishman.github.io/_posts/2023-09-09-iOS-eBook-Reader-Apps.md

 #### DITA Reader

 This one is hilarious.
 According to the description this is supposed to be a normal ebook reader for anyone to use.
-In reality this app is published for an audience of 1, mister Aferdita Muriqui himself (he put his personal gmail and full name in for the support email on the Google Play app store)
+In reality this app is published for an audience of 1, Aferdita Muriqui themself (they put their personal gmail and full name in for the support email on the Google Play app store)

 ##### General Reading Experience and OPDS Support

 - ❌ Does not support manually adding books/the Open With command cannot be used to open a book using it
 - ❌ Can't be pointed at my own book feed, only supports baked-in OPDS feeds
-- ❌ Has a hardcoded OPDS mapping for "Aferdita's Collection" which includes several books which I'm pretty certain he does not have a license to legally redistribute.
+- ❌ Has a hardcoded OPDS mapping for "Aferdita's Collection" which includes several books which I'm pretty certain they do not have a license to legally redistribute.
 I have reached out to notify the authors.
 - ❌ Does not support YOUR PHONE'S OS being in dark mode.
 Not just that the app doesn't have it's own dark mode, if your PHONE is in dark mode then the **whole app** is white text on a white background.
 - ❌ If you click the "My Books" navigation at the bottom it doesn't say "My Books" at the top of the page it takes you to, it says "Aferdita's books"